nobletk/3D-product-flip-cards/README.md

 * The backside also includes a 'Buy Now' button, which could be linked to a product page or a checkout page.

-* To visualize the page follow this [link] (https://nobletk.github.io/3D-product-flip-cards/flipCards.html)
+* To visualize the page follow this [link](https://nobletk.github.io/3D-product-flip-cards/flipCards.html) to my git page.